C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

   1. Right-click on the `NotesUI-Starter` folder and select `New File...`
   2. Select the **SwiftUI View** option
   3. Name the file `NoteRow`
 * Take a moment to explore this new view.
-Notice it comes with a Canvas to preview your view
+It includes a body View property that contains a single Text property.
+Notice it comes with a Canvas to preview your view.
-* In the newly created view add `notes: [Note]` as a stored property of the `NoteRow` view.
+* Let's start with declaring the data that we want to show.
+In the newly created view, add a `notes` property of type `[Note]` as a stored property of the `NoteRow` view.
 This will be our full list of notes.
-* Since we want each row to only show a single note element from the array, add an `index` property which specifies which note to show in the row.
+* Since we want each row to only show a single note element from the array, add an `index` property of type `[Int]` which specifies which note to show in the row.
 * Since we added a new property we now have to update the previews property of the `NoteRow_Previews` struct as well
   * Add an array of `Note`s: `static let notes = [Note(title: "Note title...", content: "Note content...")]`
-  * Update the `NoteRow()` initializer in the previews struct to accept notes and index as a parameter like so: `NoteRow(notes: .constant(notes), index: 0)`
+  * Update the `NoteRow()` initializer in the previews struct to accept notes and index as a parameter like so: `NoteRow(notes: notes, index: 0)`

 Your `NoteRow.swift` file should now look like this: